RosanaFSS/AWS-Cloud-Solutions-Architect-Journey/AWS Project 02. Building an Amazon VPC Infastructure.md

 $$\textcolor{white}{\textnormal{and now you can launch the AWS resources in this defined virtual network.}}$$</h2><br>

 <h1 align="center"> $$\textcolor{orange}{\textnormal{Task 2.
 Create public and private subnets}}$$<a id='2'></a></h1>
-<p align="center">In this task, you create a public subnet and a private subnet in the lab VPC.
-To add a new subnet to your VPC, you must specify an IPv4 CIDR block for the subnet from the range of your VPC.
-You can specify the Availability Zone in which you want the subnet to reside.
-You can have multiple subnets in the same Availability Zone. </p>
+<p align="center">In this task, we will create a public subnet and a private subnet in the lab VPC.
+To add a new subnet to our VPC, we must specify an IPv4 CIDR block for the subnet from the range of our VPC.
+We can specify the Availability Zone in which we want the subnet to reside.
+We can have multiple subnets in the same Availability Zone. </p>

 <p align="center">  <img width="200px" src="https://github.com/user-attachments/assets/81b525d4-c4fc-43ee-9e1b-dacdea06c22c"> </p>